jmriesen/rust-RSM/README.md

    Dynamic scoping makes it vary difficult to locally reason about renaming variables.
 # Running the Project
   This project dose not currently produce a working executable.
-  If you need a working M interpreter please see [[https://gitlab.com/Reference-Standard-M/rsm][Reference-Standard-M]].
+  If you need a working M interpreter please see [Reference-Standard-M](https://gitlab.com/Reference-Standard-M/rsm).
   Any bugs that I find during the course of creating this clone will be reported back up stream to RSM.
 ## Development Environment Setup
-   NOTE check the [[./.github/workflows/rust.yml][github actions]] for the version of the cli tools
+   NOTE check the [github actions](./.github/workflows/rust.yml) for the version of the cli tools
    - cargo install tree-sitter-cli --version <version>  --locked
    - cargo install cargo-mutants  --version <version> --locked
-   - You will need clang installed (requirement of bindgen) see bindgens [[https://rust-lang.github.io/rust-bindgen/requirements.html][documentation]] for more details.
+   - You will need clang installed (requirement of bindgen) see bindgens [documentation](https://rust-lang.github.io/rust-bindgen/requirements.html) for more details.

 ## Running Unit Tests
    - cargo test